US Careers Hub: Jun 15, 2026

 • Get adequate sleep.

-• Eat a balanced diet rich in fruits, vegetables, and healthy fats.
+• Follow a well-balanced diet with the emphasis on fruits, vegetables and healthy fats.

-The aging brain may work differently, but it can remain remarkably capable for many years.
+The aging brain functions differently, but can be extremely capable for many years.

-Many older adults notice they move more slowly than they did in their younger years.
-This is usually not a sign of paralysis or serious disease.
+Many older adults realize that they have become more slow moving than they used to be when they were younger.
+This is typically not indicative of paralysis or serious illness.

 • Improve muscle strength.